tongsalangsingha/AI-prototyper/README.md

 - **Custom feature refinement**
   - When you add a custom feature, the plugin calls `/check-feature-consistency` to turn your free-text idea into a clean **name + description** entry in the feature list instead of inserting the raw prompt.

-- **Multilingual prompts (experimental)**
-  - Prompts and labels can be issued in English or other languages/scripts (e.g. Thai, Malayalam).
-  - Structural behaviour is robust; localisation quality depends on the LLM’s language support.

 ---

 ## Project Structure